This post may contain affiliate links. Please read my full disclosure

 And I’m sticking with Express Scribe transcription software, but the pro version.
 It comes with a foot pedal.

-- Transcription style.
-Yes, there really is a “style”
+#4 Transcription style.
+Yes, there really is a “style”.

-- Lifetime access to future updates, which means whenever Janet updates, or changes, some of the learning material, I don’t have to pay for it.
+- Lifetime access to future updates, which means whenever the course is updated, or changed, I don’t have to pay for it.
 A big win, if you ask me.

 This is a biggie.
 Probably the biggest obstacle you’ll come across…it was for me.